denwong47/rust_primes/README.md

 ### Function `rust_primes.count_primes()`

-   - Count the number of primes numbers less than or equal to "num".
+Count the number of primes numbers less than or equal to "num".

-   - The result is given as a "int".
+The result is given as a `int`.

    - Parameters:
-      - `*num*` (`int`) – The upper bound to be checked.
+      - `num` (`int`) – The upper bound to be checked.

    - Returns:
       - Number of prime numbers up to and including "num".